 Is Turtle Creek Casino and Hotel no-smoking?

-The Turtle Creek Casino and Hotel has a no-smoking section with lounge, poker room, and some slots for players.
+No. However, the Turtle Creek Casino and Hotel has a non-smoking section with a lounge, poker room, and some slots for players.
 They also have non-smoking hotel rooms for guests.

 What restaurants does Turtle Creek Casino and Hotel offer?

-There are a number of places to dine in the Turtle Creek Casino and Hotel, including Bourbons 72 (steakhouse), Seasons (buffet), The Deli (diner), Coffee Spoon (cafe), and three bars
+There are several places to dine in the Turtle Creek Casino and Hotel, including Bourbons 72 (steakhouse), The Deli (diner), Sideline Snacks (grab & go), and three bars.

 Is sports betting available at Turtle Creek Casino and Hotel?

-Sports betting will be available at Turtle Creek Casino and Hotel by early fall 2020.
+Yes.
+Sports betting is available at the Caesars Sportsbook at Turtle Creek Casino and Hotel.